joshiemoore/snakeware/snake_games/README.md

     pygame.display.Info().current_h
 )
 ```

 You should write your game so that it handles these varying screen dimensions
 gracefully.

 * Your game must have a way for the user to immediately exit and return to
   snakeware at any time, preferably by pressing the `ESC` key.

-* Please test your game before submitting a PR.
-At minimum, you should try
+* Please test your game before submitting a PR.At minimum, you should try
   launching your game as root from a different TTY to verify that your game works
   as expected without X Windows running.

 Feel free to reach out if you have any questions while you're modifying your
 game to run on snakeware!